 - 1.5 oz (4 ml) of hibiscus concentrate (see preparing instructions above)

-- half a tablespoon lemon juice
+- half a tablespoon of lemon juice

 - 2 thin lemon slices (optional)